Nemanja0033/devconnect/README.md

 # Note for those who may review the code

-This isn't yet a fully stable codebase due to time constraints; some features haven't been well-structured, separated, or refactored, so ignore the parts that look ugly or unprofessional.
+This isn't yet stable release codebase due to time constraints.
+Some choices were made that wouldn't be made in a production ready application.

 # 🧩 DevConnect v0.2.2 (Beta)